 Child preference could be somebody other than one of the child’s parents.
 The other party could be an uncle or a grandparent, for example.

 Have a concern regarding your divorce or child custody?
 We’re here to help!
-Attorney Taylor Fontenot and the Southern Oaks Law team are dedicated to helping your case and giving you the best possible outcome.
-Call or Email Taylor today!
+Attorney Taylor Fontenot and the Southern Oaks Law Firm team are dedicated to helping your case and giving you the best possible outcome.
+Call 337-704-7255 or email Taylor today!